rickstaa/stable-learning-control/docs/source/control/running.rst

    :obj:`tf op`.
 The activation function for the output activation function of the critic.

-These flags are valid for all current MLC algorithms.
+These flags are valid for all current BLC algorithms.

 Config Flags
 ^^^^^^^^^^^^